phonyphonecall/Raml-Contract-Validator/README.md

 Features We Are Interested In:
 ------------------------------
+- Transition to use the [mulesoft RAML parser](https://github.com/mulesoft/jaxrs-to-raml/tree/master/com.mulesoft.jaxrs.raml.generator), instead of the current custom built one
 - Auto-generation of swagger docs, for those still stuck on swagger
 - Incorperation of auto-generating raml html documentation
 - In resource class linking of html documentation